atrick/atrick.github.io/proposal/voidpointer.md

 [1]:https://github.com/atrick/swift/blob/type-safe-mem-docs/docs/TypeSafeMemory.rst

-In this document, all mentions of UnsafePointer also apply to UnsafeMutablePointer.
+In this document, all mentions of `UnsafePointer` also apply to `UnsafeMutablePointer`.

 ## Motivation